 A student may request a hearing before the provost to appeal the determination by the university that the student be involuntarily withdrawn.
 The student must submit a Petition to the Provost form within three university business days from the date the student is notified of the decision to involuntarily withdraw.
 Pending completion of the hearing, the student is subject to involuntary suspension.
 Students involuntarily withdrawn or suspended from the university are barred from all campus facilities and activities unless explicit permission is granted in writing to the individual by the provost.
 The hearing will normally be set within seven university business days following the request.
 Pending completion of the hearing, the student is subject to involuntary suspension.
-Students involuntarily withdrawn or suspended from all campus facilities and activities, unless explicit permission is granted in writing to the university are barred from all campus facilities, unless explicit permission is granted in the university are barred from all campus facilities and activities, unless explicit permission is granted in writing to the individual by the provost.
-The student is not activities, unless explicit permission is granted in writing to the individual by the provost.
+Students involuntarily withdrawn or suspended from the university are barred from all campus facilities and activities, unless explicit permission is granted in writing to the individual by the provost.
 The student shall be informed in writing of the provost's decision and the reasons for that decision, as soon as practical, following the hearing.
 The decision of the provost is final.